mtconnect/mtcup/Pipeline_Architecture.md

 * `CONTINUE`: the search for a match will continue to the next transform in the list.
 * `SKIP`: The search stops, but the transform is not run.
 The transform's list of next transforms is evaluated to determine the next step.
 * `RUN`: The transform is executed.

+Use the `bind` method to add a transform, given as an argument to the `bind` method, to the end of the list of next transforms.

 ## Pipelines